-Provisions applicable to Contractors and subcontractors who are private entities.
-Contractor and its subcontractor, and their employees associated with performance under this procurement shall not (i) engage in severe forms of trafficking in persons during the period of time that the procurement is in effect; (ii) procure a commercial sex act during the time that the procurement is in effect; (ii) procure a commercial sex act during the time that the procurement is in effect; (ii) procure a commercial sex act during the time that the procurement is in effect; (ii) procure a commercial sex act during the time that the procurement is in effect; (ii) procure a commercial sex act during the time that the procurement is in effect; (ii) use forced labor in the performance of services in this procurement as defined in the TVPA as amended or the federal regulations, including but not limited to 2 CFR 175.
-DPHSS, DSC, the Government of Guam and the United States Department of Public Health and Human Services, Administration for Community Living may terminate any work, contract, grant, subgrant without penalty for any violation of these provisions by the Contractor and its subcontractors and their employees, imputed to the Contractor or its subcontractor using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR part 180.
-"OMB Guidelines to Agencies on Government wide Debarment and Suspension (Nonprocurement)," as implemented by the United States Department of Public Health and Human Services 2 CFR part 376.
+Provisions applicable to Offerors and subcontractors who are private entities.
+Offeror and its subcontractor, and their employees associated with performance under this procurement shall not (i) engage in severe forms of trafficking in persons during the period of time that the procurement is in effect; (ii) procure a commercial sex act during the time that the procurement is in effect, or (iii) use forced labor in the performance of services in this procurement as defined in the TVPA as amended or the federal regulations, including but not limited to 2 CFR 175.
+DPHSS, DSC, the Government of Guam and the United States Department of Public Health and Human Services, Administration for Community Living may terminate any work, contract, grant, subgrant without penalty for any violation of these provisions by the Offeror and its subcontractors and their employees, imputed to the Offeror or its subcontractor using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR part 180, "OMB Guidelines to Agencies on Government wide Debarment and Suspension (Nonprocurement)," as implemented by the United States Department of Public Health and Human Services 2 CFR part 376.

-Provision applicable to Contractor and subcontractors other than a private entity.
-DPHSS, DSC, the Government of Guam and the United States Department of Public Health and Human Services, Administration for Community Living may terminate any work, contract, grant, subgrant without penalty, if a Contractor or subcontractor that is a private entity- is determined to have violated an applicable prohibition above in this clause; or has an employee who is determined by the agency official authorized to terminate the contract to have violated an applicable prohibition above in this clause; or has an employee who is determined by the agency official authorized to terminate the contract to have violated an applicable prohibition above in this clause through conduct that is either- associated with performance under this procurement; or imputed to the Contractor or its subcontractors using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR part 180, "OMB Guidelines to Agencies on Government wide Debarment and Suspension (Nonprocurement)," as implemented by the United States Department of Public Health and Human Services 2 CFR part 376.
+Provision applicable to Offeror and subcontractors other than a private entity.
+DPHSS, DSC, the Government of Guam and the United States Department of Public Health and Human Services, Administration for Community Living may terminate any work, contract, grant, subgrant without penalty, if a Offeror or subcontractor that is a private entity- is determined to have violated an applicable prohibition above in this clause; or has an employee who is determined by the agency official authorized to terminate the contract to have violated an applicable prohibition above in this clause through conduct that is either- associated with performance under this procurement; or imputed to the Offeror or its subcontractors using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR part 180, "OMB Guidelines to Agencies on Government wide Debarment and Suspension (Nonprocurement)," as implemented by the United States Department of Public Health and Human Services 2 CFR part 376.